Biography

 Rosemarie Poiarkov, born in 1974 in Baden near Vienna, studied Philosophy, German Studies, and Political Science in Vienna, and spent a semester in St. Petersburg, Russia.

-In autumn 2007, her second book, the narrative Wer, wenn nicht wir?
+In 2007, her second book, the short novel Wer, wenn nicht wir?
 (Who If Not Us?), was published by Czernin.

-After completing her training as a theater educator at IFANT Vienna in 2016, Poiarkov began teaching writing and theater workshops and leading cultural outreach projects, often in collaboration with Birte Brudermann.
+After completing her training as a theater educator at IFANT Vienna in 2016, Poiarkov began teaching writing and theater workshops and leading cultural outreach projects, often collaborating with Birte Brudermann.

 In June 2023, her young adult novel Rote Zitronen (Red Lemons), illustrated by Susie Flowers, was published by fabrik.transit.

-In the fall semester 2025, she is the Writer in Residence of the Max Kade Foundation at the BGSU in Bowling Green, Ohio.
+In the fall semester 2025, she was the Max Kade Writer in Residence at the BGSU in Bowling Green, Ohio, where she also taught a creative writing course.

 Awards and Grants

-2025–Work Grant for Drama from the City of Vienna, for Rote Zitronen (Red Lemons)
+2025–Work Grant for Drama, City of Vienna, for Rote Zitronen (Red Lemons)

-2020/21–Project Grant from the Austrian Federal Ministry for Arts, Culture, the Civil Service and Sport (BMKÖS) for Hagebutten (Rose Hips) (working title, novel)
+2020/21–Project Grant, Austrian Federal Ministry for Arts, Culture, the Civil Service and Sport (BMKÖS), for Hagebutten (Rose Hips) (working title, novel)

-2018–Work Grant from the Federal Chancellery of Austria (BKA) for Rot ist besser als sein Ruf (Red is better than its reputation) (working title; now Rote Zitronen (Red Lemons))
+2018–Work Grant, Federal Chancellery of Austria (BKA), for Rot ist besser als sein Ruf (Red Is Better Than Its Reputation) (working title; now Rote Zitronen (Red Lemons))

-2017–Book Award from the Federal Chancellery of Austria (BKA) for Aussichten sind überschätzt (Overrated Views)
+2017–Book Award, Federal Chancellery of Austria (BKA), for Aussichten sind überschätzt (Overrated Views)

-2014/15–Grant from literar mechana for Aussichten sind überschätzt (Overrated Views)
+2014/15–Grant, literar mechana, for Aussichten sind überschätzt (Overrated Views)

-2010/11–Project Grant from the Austrian Federal Ministry for Education, Arts and Culture (bmukk) for Aussichten sind überschätzt (Overrated Views)
+2010/11–Project Grant, Austrian Federal Ministry for Education, Arts and Culture (bmukk), for Aussichten sind überschätzt (Overrated Views)

 2003–Alfred Gesswein Prize for Travel Literature